IsaacZab/ProjectProposal/README.md

 # ProjectProposal 1: name?
-Hang man game on the commmand line with simple ascii art,
+Hang man game on the commmand line with simple ascii art.
+Players will get six guesses to guess the correct word for each wrong guess another part of the hangman will be added.
+Letters that are guessed correctly will be shown in the correct place.

 ## GUI Mockup #1